 - paint chip samples

-- I covered my can by cutting long lengths of my tape, and running the strips top to bottom on the can.
-You could also use patterned paper to cover your can.
+- I decorated the can by cutting long lengths of my tape, and running the strips top to bottom on the can.

-- In the lid of the can, with a craft knife, cut a slit slightly wider than your widest paint swatch.
-If you don’t have a cutting mat similar to the one pictured above, make sure to protect the surface that you’re working on.
-Your kitchen cutting board is a good alternative.
+- With a craft knife, I cut a slit in the lid, making it slightly wider than my widest paint swatch.
+If you don’t have a cutting mat similar to the one pictured above, make sure to protect the surface you’re working on with a cutting board or a thick layer of newspaper etc. .

 - Snap the lid on the can, and Voila!
 How easy was that?

-and then dumping the paint chips out, to start all over again.
+The preschoolers even got into the action, working together to fill the can and then dumping the paint chips out, and starting all over again.

-The baby had a trouble getting the paint samples through the thin opening in the lid, so I removed the lid entirely for her, and she had a great time dropping the paint chips directly into the can.
-This was still a good exercise in fine motor for her.
-Those little paint chips are tricky to separate from each other, and challenging for little fingers to pick up off the floor.
-Hand-eye co-ordination is challenged as well, lining the paint sample up, and fitting it into the top of the can.
+The baby had a trouble getting the paint samples through the thin opening in the lid, so I removed the lid and she had a great time dropping the paint chips through the larger opening.

 Don’t you love it when learning comes from the simplest of activities?